 An initial phase of reconnaissance exploration has been undertaken by the technical team involving prospecting across the licence, collecting rock-chip samples and mapping artisanal workings.
-Over 200 working sites, some up to a few hundred metres in length, have been identified along and parallel to the greenstone belt, a majority of which are either currently active of seasonally worked.
-They are primarily alluvial and found along multiple disparate first and second order drainage systems, each yielding coarse angular gold, indicating the presence of multiple proximal sources along a strike length of approximately 17 km.
-In one NE-SW trending channel near Boyeame, active and abandoned workings have been mapped semi-continuously along a length of roughly 1.5 km.
+Over 300 working sites, some up to a few hundred metres in length, have been identified along and parallel to the greenstone belt, a majority of which are either currently active of seasonally worked.
+They primarily target alluvial gravels and are found along multiple disparate first and second order drainage systems, most yielding coarse angular gold indicating the presence of multiple proximal sources along a strike length of approximately 17 km.
+In one NE-SW trending channel near Boyeame, active, seasonal and abandoned workings have been mapped semi-continuously along a length of roughly 1.5 km.

 Amphibolites and felsic gneisses are common across the licence with mylonites and chloritized greenschists also being found within the greenstone belt.
 Minor blebs and disseminations of pyrite, arsenopyrite and, occasionally, pyrrhotite, are regularly observable.
 To date, numerous NE-SW trending quartz veins have been recorded with a rock-chip sample taken from a vein exposed in the base of a sizable colluvial working assaying at 2.95 g/t Au.
-In addition, prospective ‘smoky’ quartz has been documented, particularly around the “Jerusalem” artisanal working where locals historically found and crushed smoky quartz float due to the presence of notable gold mineralisation on the surface.
+In addition, prospective ‘smoky’ quartz has been documented both in-situ and float, particularly around the “Jerusalem” artisanal working where locals are reportedly able to find and crush blue-grey smoky quartz which exhibits visible gold mineralisation on the surface.